Legal

 Attentia is designed to support understanding of attention and related traits and may be used in research or as a tool to support professional assessment.
 Unless explicitly stated otherwise:

-- Attentia is not a standalone medical diagnosis.
+- Attentia is not a certified medical device.

 13. Changes and contact

-If you have questions, concerns or requests related to this Privacy Policy or to our handling of personal data, you can contact:
+If you have any questions, concerns or suggestions about this Privacy Policy, please contact:

 Attentia Laurenzgasse 12/20 1050 Vienna Austria